Possessions in an aviary - the art of letting things alone

 (6) I used Thoreau’s expression materialistically.
 Of course it can also be used for unmaterialistic standpoints.

 (7) This can also be a good thing!
-Research pointed out that if you neighbours buy solar power for their roofs or has electric cars in their driveway you will most likely copy their behaviour.
-It’s even more addicting then smoking or drinking alcohol.
+Research pointed out that if your neighbours have solar panels or electric cars you will most likely copy their behaviour.
+It’s even more addicting than smoking or drinking alcohol.
 Marcello Graziano, Kenneth Gillingham: 'Spatial patterns of solar photovoltaic system adoption: The influence of neighbors and the built environment', 2015

 (8) Modern humanistic religions like liberalism or communism gives mankind the power to determine what is right or wrong, replacing God who did this job for many years.